IBM/zos-node-accessor/README.md

 ##### Parameter

 * JCLText - _string_ -  The raw JCL string to be submitted, or the name of built-in JCLs if `cfg` is specified.
-* cfg - _object_ - configurations to the JCL, if this parameter is specified, then JCLText should be a name of the built-in JCLs, and the `cfg` should contain paramters for that JCL.
+* cfg - _object_ - configurations to the JCL, if this parameter is specified, then JCLText should be a name of the built-in JCLs, and the `cfg` should contain parameters for that JCL.
 Following is a list of built-in JCLs and their supported configurations:

     * <h6>Allocate dataset</h6>